openlexington/treatment-directory/README.md

 ## Solution ideas

+- Social worker wants to search for services by the client's zip code.
+    - After social worker gets services from app, she will pass along phone numbers to the client.
+"You need a hot meal?
+Call Warm Blessings."
+    - Nurse could use the app and get the same results, wouldn't have to call a social worker to get resources for client.
+    - Biggest thing is that the services listed are still around, that the data is up to date.
+    - Break down whether service costs money or not, who it serves, its phone number(s).
+    - Search based on need: bath, meal, etc.
 - TurboTax-style questions for a client, like a wizard.
 How are you feeling, etc., and the information could go back into the system, to the nurse, the social worker, etc.
     - Nurses could incorporate questions into the discharge step.
 - A mobile app to be used by health care professionals would be the most helpful, says social worker.